ShivaranjaniGR/TCL-WORKSHOP/Introduction_to_TCL_Workshop.md

 - Create command (for eg. SynthTime) and pass .csv from UNIX shell to TCL script

 - Convert all inputs to format[1] & SDC format, and pass to synthesis tool ‘Yosys’
-  - Create variables
-  - Check if directories and files mentioned in .csv, exists or not
-  - Read “Constraints File” for above .csv and convert to SDC format
-  - Read all files in “Netlist Directory”
-  - Create main synthesis script in format[1]
-  - Pass this script to Yosys

 - Convert format[1] & SDC to format[2] and pass to timing tool ‘Opentimer’